poing/JS2PySecrets/docs_source/index.md

 !!! danger "Work in Progress"

-	The Python implementation of Shamir's threshold secret sharing scheme is currently under development.
+	The Python implementation of Shamir's Secret Sharing is currently under development.

 	It doesn't work just yet, but it's progressing.